lukepur/data-resolver/README.md

   </tbody>
 </table>

-### fnRef resolvables
+### fnRefLookup resolvables
-`fnRefLookup` and `fnRefResolvable` resolvables provide a mechanism for obtaining a reference to a function in the `context`.
-This is generally useful for providing collection iteratees to collection `fn`s. `fnRefLookup` simply returns a reference to a function by name in the `context`. `fnRefResolvable` allows more complex resolution of the function reference, for example by getting the result of running a function factory using `fn`.
+`fnRefLookup` resolvables provide a mechanism for obtaining a reference to a function in the `context`.
+This is generally useful for providing collection iteratees to collection `fn`s. `fnRefLookup` simply returns a reference to a function by name in the `context`.

 #### fnRef examples
 The examples below relate to the [example data and context](#example-data-structure).